1. What is tamoxifen?

 Fertility, pregnancy and tamoxifen

 In most premenopausal women who take tamoxifen, the ovaries continue to work.
 When you start taking tamoxifen it may stimulate the release of an egg from the ovary (ovulation) and could make you more fertile.
-However, getting pregnant is not recommended (please see ‘Contraception while taking tamoxifen’ above).
+However, getting pregnant is not recommended.

 Because of the length of time tamoxifen is taken for, the side effects may hide the signs of a natural menopause.
 It may only be when you finish taking it that you realise you have started your menopause.

-If you want to have children and you’re in your 30s or early 40s, taking hormone treatment for five years or more may be a concern you want to discuss with your treatment team.
+If you want to have children and you’re in your 30s or early 40s, taking hormone treatment for 5 years or more may be a concern.
+You may want to discuss this with your treatment team and if taking a break from treatment is possible.

-If you’re planning to get pregnant after you have finished taking tamoxifen, it’s advisable to wait at least two months to allow time for the drug to leave the body completely.
+If you’re planning to get pregnant after you’ve finished taking tamoxifen, you’ll likely be advised to wait at least 2 months to allow time for the drug to leave your body completely.
 Talk to your treatment team about the most appropriate length of time for you.

 Tamoxifen and breastfeeding

-Women taking tamoxifen are advised not to breastfeed as it may pass through the bloodstream into the breast milk.
+You’re advised not to breastfeed when taking tamoxifen as it may pass through the bloodstream into the breast milk.

-Many people find it helps to talk to someone who has been through the same experience as them.
+You may find it helps to talk to someone who has been through the same experience as you.
 You can ask questions and chat to other people on our online forum.